 Food sources that contain vitamin D are extremely rare outside of fish.
 So, if you’re Vegan, or simply don’t like eating fish, this can be a challenge.
 Unless you make certain seaweeds a part of your diet; like Bladderwrack and Sea Moss.

 Vitamin D is needed for effective post workout recovery as it helps with effective mitochondrial functions.
 Without this, it is possible that you can experience a loss of muscle mass, and even dysfunction.

 8. Vitamin C

-Collagen in some species of seaweed, in this case sea moss, play a more important part than we understood as little as a few years ago.
+Collagen stimulating properties in some species of seaweed, in this case Eucheuma Cottonii, play a more important part than we understood as little as a few years ago.

 The popular belief is that you need calcium for strong bones, right?

 Well, collagen is more important for strong bones than just calcium alone.
 In fact, without collagen, the calcium you consume is less effective in your body for maintenance and repairs.
-Bladderwrack and sea moss as a combo are a great source to help with recovery in this area.
+The Bladderwrack and Sea Moss benefits offered as a combo are a great source to help with recovery in this area.

 Did you know that your bones are approximately one third collagen?
 Needed for bone density, and flexibility, collagen is also critical for helping to repair and maintain other parts of your body after a strenuous workout, like connective tissue.